lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **Verse 20.** *Thine enemies take thy name in vain.* In every action three things are considerable,—the *end,* the *agent,* the *work.* These three duly weighed, we shall soon see what it is to take God's name in vain.

-1\.That which hath no end proposed or is done to no end, may truly be said to be done in vain.
+1\.
+That which hath no end proposed or is done to no end, may truly be said to be done in vain.
 As the sowing of seed without reaping the fruit, the planting a vineyard without a vintage, or feeding a flock without eating the milk of it.
 These are labours in vain.
 So he that taketh the name of God to no end, neither to God's glory, nor the private or public good, taketh it in vain. *Cui bono?* is a question in all undertakings.
 If to no good, as good and better not undertaken at all; it is to no end, it is in vain.
 If a man have well fashioned legs, and they be lame, *frustra pulchras habet tibia claudus,* the lame man hath them in vain.
 The chief end, therefore, in taking this name must be,

 a) The glory of God, otherwise we open our mouths in vain, as it is in Job.
 God is willing to impart all his blessings to us, and requires nothing of as again but glory, which if we return not, he may say, as David did of Nabal, for whom he had done many good turns, in securing his shepherds and flocks, etc.; and when he desired nothing but a little meat for the young men he denied it: All that I have done for this fellow is in vain; in vain have I kept all he hath.
 So, God having done so much for us, and expecting nothing but the glory of his name, if we be defective herein, he may well say all that he hath done for us is in vain.